-4.4 Internal Microstructure
+4.4 Internal microstructure

-The study of the microstructure, carried out by SEM and confirmed by microanalysis shows that after 28days and 1year, the hydration of the cementing matrix led to the formation of CSH (calcium silicate hydrate- gel-like flocks), small quantities of portlandite crystals CH and the ettringitte (fine needle-like crystals) C_3A , $3CaSO_4$, $32H_2O$ (Figs. 12 and 13).
+The study of the microstructure, carried out by SEM and confirmed by microanalysis showed that after 28 days and one year, the hydration of the cementing matrix led to the formation of CSH (calcium silicate hydrategel-like flocks), small quantities of portlandite crystals CH and the ettringitte (fine needle-like crystals) C_3A , $3CaSO_4$, $32H_2O$ (Figure 12 and 13).

-We observe a less porous structure, explained by the specific surface of cement greater than 4100 cm^2/g , the addition of the industrial fillers (slag and marble powder) and the use of adjuvant.
+We observe a less porous structure, explained by the specific surface of cement greater than 4,100 cm2/g, the addition of the industrial fillers (slag and marble powder) and the use of adjuvant.
 Whether with blast furnace slag or with Beni Saf pozzolan to a lesser extent, internal porosity observed by SEM is very low.
 The amount of portlandite is also low: in the both cases, it reacts to form a second generation of silicates and aluminates hydrated lime.
 These reactions conduct to a sealing of the porosity.

 We can observe a very tight contact between marble grains and cement hydrates but the marble powder seems to be non reactive (no epithaxy between hydrates and CaCO3).
-The marble grains are known to be nucleation sites at the beginning of hydration process and contributes to block the porosity.
+The marble grains are known to be nucleation sites at the beginning of the hydration process and contributes to block the porosity.

-Figure 12.
-SEM observation of mortar containing quaternary cement (QC).
+Figure 12 SEM observation of mortar containing quaternary cement (QC)

-Figure 13.
-SEM observation of mortar containing ternary cement (TC1).
+Figure 13 SEM observation of mortar containing ternary cement (TC1)